Mattapan: Indigenous

-Twentieth Century
+20th century

 At the turn of the 20th century, the population of Mattapan was largely Caucasian, but starting in the late 1960s, blockbusting intentionally designed to destabilize the neighborhood drove many long-term residents out of Mattapan.
 In the 1980s, a significant number of Haitians immigrated to Mattapan, leading to the current demographic population.
 Mattapan has become an important center for the Haitian cultural, social, and political life in the state of Massachusetts.
 As of 2015, Mattapan also has a large population of African Americans, Jamaicans, and other Caribbean immigrants.

 During the 1960s and 1970s, Mattapan underwent a major change in the makeup of its population.
 It shifted from a predominantly Jewish neighborhood to one that is now largely African American and Caribbean American having a population of 37,486 that is over 77% African American and Caribbean American.

 The period from 1968 to 1970 made up the most dramatic period of ethnic transition in Boston.
 Hillel Levine and Lawrence Harmon, in their 1991 book The Death of an American Jewish Community, argue that redlining, blockbusting, and fear in neighborhood residents created by real estate agents brought about panic selling and white flight.
 The banking consortium Boston Banks Urban Renewal Group (B-BURG) allegedly drove the Jewish community out of Mattapan and are held partially responsible for the ensuing deterioration of the neighborhood, especially along the Blue Hill Avenue corridor.
 According to Levine and Harmon, the reason behind this orchestrated attack on the community was to lower market values to buy property, sell the housing with federally guaranteed loans at inflated prices to black families who could not afford it, and to get the white community to buy property owned by the banks in the suburbs.
 Gerald Gamm disputes these allegations in his 1999 book Urban Exodus, arguing that differences between the Jewish and Catholic communities in Boston constituted the greater contributing factor.
 As Jewish people moved out of Mattapan, Caribbean Americans and African Americans began to move in.